ctrl-z-9000-times/npc_maker/docs/evolution.md

 Individuals are stored in a standard file format.
 An individual consist of a genome and a bundle of metadata.
 The genome is stored as a binary blob; the metadata is stored as a JSON object.
-Individuals are required to have a name, controller, and genome, everything else is optional.
+Individuals are required to have a name, controller, and genome; everything else is optional.
 Unexpected JSON attributes are allowed and accessible through the python and rust APIs.
 The following table defines the standard metadata attributes: